basefarm/aws-session-tool/README.md

 from previous calls to get_session The session credentials are then used to assume the given role.

+The session credentials for the assumed role will replace the current session in the shell environment.
+The only way to retrieve the current session after an assume_role is to have stored your session using get_session with the -s option and then to import them again using get_session -r command.

 The assumed role credentials will only be valid for one hour, this is a limitation in the underlaying AWS assume_role function.

 The selected role alias will be cached in the AWS_ROLE_ALIAS environment variable, so you do not have to provide it on subsequent calls to assume_role.

+Roles are configured in locally in ~/.aws/awsops_roles.cfg, and organization-wide in ~/.aws/awsops_session-tool_roles.cfg.
+The format of that file is as follows.
+Comment lines begin with #.
+No other type of comments are allowed.
+One line per role and each line is space separated.
+The role alias is a name you choose as a shortname for the role. external_id is optional.

+Alias role_arn session_name external_id

+Example:
+# Roles for assume_role
+# Alias role_arn session_name external_id
+bf-awsopslab-admin arn:aws:iam::1234567890:role/admin bf-awsopslab-admin BF-AWSOpsLab foo-test arn:aws:iam::0987654321:role/admin bf-awsopslab-admin

 ## get_console_url